TurtleWolf/pianoMACHINE/README.md

 # [asdfg keyboard === KEYBOARD](https://turtlewolf.github.io/pianoMACHINE/ "pianoMACHINE press [a,s,d,f,g,h,j,k,l] to play one of nine sounds")

-Remember when we were all skinning our music players?
+Remember when we were all skinning our own music players?
 pianoMACHINE press [a,s,d,f,g,h,j,k,l] to play one of nine sounds

 [Modern JavaScript From the Beginning](https://www.udemy.com/share/10015YBEcTdV1aQQ==/ "Udemy Development Coach @ Traversy Media .. project inspired after first 33 videos which cover the fundamentals")